svenmuennich/github-commander/README.md

 Reads the `repositorySettings` and `repositories` sections of your configuration and updates the settings of all repositories in the selected organization accordingly.
 If the optional `repositorySettings` element does not exist, only settings of `repositories` elements having `settings` element are changed.
 That said, if both repository specific `settings` and the _global_ `repositorySettings` exist, the repository specific settings take precedence of the global settings and they are not merged.

-### Add issue templates to all repositories
+### Add issue and pull request templates to all repositories

 `github-commander issue-templates <path_to_config_file>`

-Reads the `issueTemplates` section of your configuration and updates the issue templates of all repositories in the selected organization that match the following criteria:
+Reads the `issueTemplates` and `pullRequestTemplate` sections of your configuration and updates the issue and pull request templates, respectively, of all repositories in the selected organization that match the following criteria:

 * visibility is `private`
 * repository is not archived